ShapeShift

 Annotations

-If you don't want to add annotations to your classes go to the Kotlin DSL or Java Builder documentation to learn how to use external mapping.
+If you don't want to add annotations to your classes go to the or documentation to learn how to use external mapping.

 We can now start adding our annotations to the SimpleEntity class.
 In this example, we want to map the name and description fields to the name and description fields of the SimpleEntityDisplay class, but not the privateData field.